 - First alumnus to lead the Wolverine football team.

-- Youngest head coach (22 years old) in Michigan Football History.
+- First, twenty-two year old head coach in Michigan Football history.

 - First coach to play/win against Ohio State (1897) Final Score: UM 34 OSU 0

 - First coach to play/win against Michigan Agricultural College (1898) UM 39 MAC 0

 - First coach to achieve a ten-win season (1898) – Final record 10-0-0